prometheusresearch/rios/docs/source/web_form_specification.rst

 Overview
 ========
-A PRISMH Web Form Configuration is a standard means to augment an :doc:`Instrument Definition </instrument_specification>` with additional configuration and meta-data that allows the Instrument to be administered via a web-based application.
+A RIOS Web Form Configuration is a standard means to augment an :doc:`Instrument Definition </instrument_specification>` with additional configuration and meta-data that allows the Instrument to be administered via a web-based application.